Bilimsel Raporlar

 Hedef:

-Özel Eğitime ihtiyacı olan aynı yaştaki öğrenciler ikişer guruplara ayrıldı.
+Özel Eğitime ihtiyacı olan aynı yaştaki öğrenciler ikişer gruplara ayrıldı.
 Grup (I)’e Berard AIT Uygulaması yapıldı.
 Diğer grup (C), placebo etkisi için değerlendirildi.
-Otizmli öğrencilerin grupları da control gruplu olarak aynı şekilde düzenlendi.
+Otizmli öğrencilerin grupları da kontrol gruplu olarak aynı şekilde düzenlendi.

 4 kez değerlendirme yapıldı.
-(Berard öncesi- 3 ay sonra- 6 ay sonra- 9 ay sonra) Bu değerlendirmelerde kullanılan anketleri öğrencinin veliler ve öğretmenleri cevapladı.
+(Berard öncesi - 3 ay sonra - 6 ay sonra - 9 ay sonra) Bu değerlendirmelerde kullanılan anketleri öğrencinin velileri ve öğretmenleri cevapladı.

 Ayrıca Berard İşitsel Eşik Testi her öğrenciye yapıldı.